-During the Fascist regime, don Primo Mazzolari, a thorn in the side of the regime, was monitored him closely.
-Within the Resistance, he was a moral guide and a logistical resource for the Partisans of his region, promptly making him a target of the Nazi-Fascists.
-His message is timely: “God doesn’t care about our skin color, language or religion, if we live on the equator or at the Pole, […] he looks only at the Man.”
+During the Fascist regime, don Primo Mazzolari, a thorn in the side of the regime, was closely monitored.
+During the Resistance, he was a moral guide and a logistical resource for the Partisans of his region, thus becoming a target of the Nazi-Fascists.
+His message couldn't be more timely: “God doesn’t care about our skin color, language or religion, if we live on the equator or at the Pole, […] he looks only at the Human Being.”

 Until July 9, the Museum of Fine Arts of Boston hosts the exhibition "Botticelli and the Search of Divine" with thirty works by the Italian painter that focuses on Botticelli's visual poetry and his different styles during the years, from mythological subjects to religious ones